rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

     * The server hosting it live reloads; so as you make changes to your code; the app will live update
     * The Data you see in the screen is dummy / stubbed data.
 This is served up when there is no backend connection found

-2. Play around with the App.
+2. The app is a todolist manager built in Vue.js.
+Play around with the App.
 You will notice when you add todos they appear and clear as expected.
 If you refresh the page you'll loose all additions.
 This is because there is persistence

 3. The structure of the `todolist-fe` is as follows.
 ```bash